-The Maudsley Philosophy Group is based at the Institute of Psychiatry at the Maudsley, London UK.
-It began in 2002 but continues a tradition of clinical and conceptual work that dates back to the founding fathers of the Maudsley Hospital and the Institute of Psychiatry.
+The Maudsley Philosophy Group Trust is based at the Maudsley, London UK.
+It began in 2002 but continues a tradition of blending psychiatry and philosophy that dates back to the founders of the Maudsley Hospital and the Institute of Psychiatry.

-The group was inspired in large part by Dr John Cutting.
-Early on it was supported by Professor Sir Robin Murray.
 Interests include the phenomenological basis of psychopathology and the different models of mental disorder prevalent in psychiatry (e.g. biological, psychological, sociological).
-The group has organised key conferences on psychiatry and philosophy, produced a unique Reader on phenomenological psychiatry and developed a questionnaire to probe the models of mental disorder that clinicians and other groups believe (or don't believe) in.
+The group has organised key conferences on psychiatry and philosophy, produced a unique Reader on phenomenological psychiatry, developed a questionnaire to probe the models of mental disorder that clinicians and other groups believe (and don't believe).
+More recently, it has developed an interest in the theme of power and personality.

-The Group organises regular seminars and lectures that bring together clinicians and researchers with philosophers, public intellectuals, and policy makers.
+The Trust organises regular seminars and lectures that bring together clinicians and researchers with philosophers, public intellectuals, and policy makers.

 We drive at innovation and exchange in the areas of psychiatry and philosophy.